Medical Program Assistant | Mental Health Services

 If you’re hungry, you eat.
 If you’re thirsty, you drink.
 If you're tired, you sleep.
 Between classes, work, and extracurricular activities, it’s easy to push sleep to the back burner.

-The basics: Aim for slightly more than seven and a half to eight hours of sleep per night.
+The basics: Aim for slightly more than seven and a half hours of sleep each night.
 Before you say you don't have time for that, remember that sleep is an extremely important function for, well, everything.
 Research suggests that students who get at least seven to eight hours of sleep have higher GPAs than those who get six or less.
 Sleep lets your brain rest and sort through all of the information that bombards you daily.
 It allows you to rebuild cells, refill energy stores, and retain memory.